 - Ban on intercity transport by private vehicles except for transport of goods, employees working outside their place of residence and people returning to their place of residence until 18 May 2020.

 - Vrela Ribnička, a neighbourhood in Podgorica, sealed.

 - Until 18 May 2020, curfew imposed between 11 p.m. and 5 a.m. every day, except for (i) employees performing regular work tasks, (ii) employees of foreign diplomatic and consular missions, (iii) essential workers (health workers, inspectors, police, army, communal workers, firemen, journalists and guest in media shows); all three groups with confirmation from the employer, and (iv) those caring for persons with health conditions, as evidenced by the confirmation issued by the general practitioner; (v) pet walks for a maximum of 60 minutes; and (vi) children with autism and persons in wheelchair accompanied by one person.

-- Ban on public gatherings until 18 May 2020; only solo walks permitted, except (i) if persons are from the same household, from 4 May 2020; (ii) for employees performing work tasks; (iii) children up to twelve years of age and children with autism and other disabilities, who may be accompanied by one adult from the same household; and (iv) for persons in wheelchair who may be accompanied by one person.
+- Ban on any gathering at public until 4 May 2020; walk outside permitted only if the person is alone, except for (i) employees performing work tasks; (ii) children up to twelve years of age and children with autism and other disabilities, who may be accompanied by one adult from the same household; and (iii) persons in wheelchair who may be accompanied by one person.

 - Beaches and outing spots closed until 18 May 2020.
 Conditional lifting of the ban on beaches and beach bars announced for 18 May 2020.